Buckaroo-Rene/.github/README.md

 # 🎉Welcome to Buckaroo
 ### Your strategic payment partner💳.<br> For online payments, subscription solutions, marketplaces split-payments and more.

 In 2005 Buckaroo started as the first iDEAL provider in the Netherlands.
 A little later, the option for SEPA direct debit and credit cards was added.
-Later on more than 40 payment methods and gift cards where added.
+Later on more than 40+ payment methods and gift cards where added.
 We are now a strategic payment partner for more than 5,000 organizations and companies.
 And we offer solutions for every payment issue.
 Every consumer wants to be able to pay quickly, easily and securely.
 A simple wish, but sometimes a big challenge in the changing world of ecommerce and digitization.
 Together with you, we look at improvements that can be implemented in the payment process.

 ### Most chosen payment solutions💸:
 - Flexible checkout with the choice of national and international payment methods.
-- Custom payment requests and payment reminders
+- Custom payment requests and payment reminders.
-- Automatic debtor management with Credit Management
+- Automatic debtor management with Credit Management.
-- Collecting and managing subscriptions
+- Collecting and managing subscriptions.
-- Ready-made integrations (Plugins & Apps)
+- Ready-made integrations (Plugins & Apps).

 ### 👩‍💻No Buckaroo account yet?
 - [EN - Click here to create a Buckaroo account](https://www.buckaroo.eu/start)<br>